vriddhi23100/youtube-filter/README.md

-# Youtube Shorts Blocker & Content Filter
+# Youtube Shorts Blocker & Content Filter - Browser Extension

 I wanted to learn on YouTube, but I kept getting distracted by Shorts and TMKOC videos.
 No matter how hard I tried, the algorithm would keep throwing them at me.
 So I built this extension to block Shorts and filter out videos that waste my time.